venuduggireddy/image-gallery/README.md

  [![Sauce Test Status](https://saucelabs.com/browser-matrix/vduggireddy.svg)](https://saucelabs.com/u/vduggireddy)

 # image-gallery
-NodeJS to display all images in a Directory
+NodeJS to display all images in a Directory.
+Integrated with Tavis CI, Code Climate, Snyk and Sauce Labs to achive SaaS CI and CI pipe line.

 To run